Unit Group 3131

 Job openings will arise primarily from employment increase, but also through positions being vacated by pharmacists who are retiring.
 There is very little turnover in this occupation.
 Some pharmacists are turning to university teaching positions (see 4121), pharmaceutical research (see 2121), and sales (see 6221).
 Others are moving into management positions, such as in retails sales (see 0621).
 Most university graduates usually find work soon after completing their studies and remain employed throughout their career.

 The occupation attracts quite a few applicants, but the number of spaces in pharmacy programs is limited.
 Until recently, there were not enough graduates to meet the demand, either in health care facilities or in community pharmacies.
-The placement rate for pharmacy graduates is excellent, and the unemployment rate is very low according to the data from the Quebec Department of Education, Recreation and Sport's Relance survey.
+The placement rate for pharmacy graduates is excellent, and the unemployment rate is very low according to the data from the provincial government Relance survey.

-According to census data, in 2006 about 82% of pharmacists worked in pharmacies and 17% worked in hospitals.
+According to National Household Survey data, in 2011 about 74% of pharmacists worked in pharmacies and 20% worked in hospitals.

 Employment growth in this occupation depends primarily on the degree of prescription drug use, developments in the field of practice of pharmacists and the labour supply.